 it’s been as gradual as powerful.

 For both experiences there’s been stretching,

 I am grateful for that.

-Looking at my life expanding is a honor for me,
+Looking at my life expanding is an honor for me,

 because I have not been in control of anything,

-So when I think of the pain and joy that live in me, I can just feel at peace.
+So when I think of the pain I’ve felt, I can only smile, I can just feel at peace.